Ruling on Dakota Access pipeline surprises oil industry

 “Pipeline operations can and will continue as this limited remand process unfolds,” the company said.

-Corps spokeswoman Catalina Carrasco said Thursday that the agency was still reviewing Boasberg’s decision and couldn’t immediately comment on a potential timeline for the additional review, or on whether a possible outcome might be requiring that the pipeline at Lake Oahe be dug up and moved.
+Corps spokeswoman Catalina Carrasco said the agency was still reviewing Boasberg’s decision and couldn’t immediately comment on a potential timeline for the additional review, or on whether a possible outcome might be requiring that the pipeline at Lake Oahe be dug up and moved.

-Standing Rock attorney Jan Hasselman said Boasberg’s decision “resets the clock to where we were last fall,” when the tribe was pushing for a more thorough environmental study and consideration of alternate routes to the Oahe crossing.
+Standing Rock attorney Jan Hasselman said Boasberg’s decision “resets the clock to where we were last fall,” when the tribe was pushing for a more thorough environmental study and consideration of alternate routes.

 “The Corps could decide that it’s safe enough and just grant the same permit.
 Or it could say we need to look at something different, either a different route or different safety/mitigation options,” he said.
 “There will be a lot of advocacy around those options in the weeks and months ahead.”

 The lawsuit has dragged on nearly a year.
-Grow America’s Infrastructure Now, a pro-pipeline coalition of businesses, trade associations and labor groups that benefit from infrastructure projects, expressed confidence that Boasberg’s ruling will “do nothing to impact the ongoing operation of the pipeline.”
+Grow America’s Infrastructure Now, a pro-pipeline coalition of businesses, trade associations and labor groups, expressed confidence that Boasberg’s ruling will “do nothing to impact the ongoing operation of the pipeline.”

-However, spokesman Craig Stevens said prolonged litigation over such projects “could quash the private capital required to build these large-scale projects.”
+The pipeline runs through the Dakotas and Iowa to Illinois.
+In Iowa Thursday, the Sierra Club Iowa Chapter and the Science and Environmental Health Network asked the Iowa Utilities Board to revoke the state permit that authorized pipeline construction there.

+The board granted the permit in March 2016 based on ETP obtaining “all necessary and required permits and authorizations.”
+The environmental groups contend Boasberg’s ruling nullifies the Corps’ permit and therefore makes the Iowa permit void.

 Follow Blake Nicholson on Twitter at: http://twitter.com/NicholsonBlake